The War On Terror, Through The Eyes Of 3 Women At The CIA

 Hardcover, 229 pages |purchase

 Amaryllis Fox was about to start her senior year in college when the Sept.
 11 attacks hit in 2001.
 The next day, she drove from Washington to New York to see the smouldering rubble.
-A few years later, she was an undercover CIA officer meeting extremists.
+Just a few years later, she was an undercover CIA officer meeting extremists.

 "One of the things I think we all forget is how incredibly young so many of the intelligence officers really are," Fox said in an interview with NPR.
 Her new book, Life Undercover: Coming Of Age In The CIA, was published Tuesday.

-Tracy Walder was a sorority sister at University of Southern California who joined the CIA just weeks after graduation in 2000.
+Tracy Walder was a sorority sister at University of Southern California, and a news junkie, who joined the CIA just weeks after graduation in 2000.
 The terror attacks the following year accelerated her training.

 "To be completely honest with you, I had been placed in the counterterrorism center not because I was spectacular but because I was young.
 So a lot of us newbies were placed in the counterterrorism center," Walder said.
 Her book, The Unexpected Spy: From The CIA To The FBI, My Secret Life Taking Down Some of the World's Most Notorious Terrorists, is set for release early next year.